Common Sense Media: Graphite

 In 2013, CSM launched Graphite, an online resource for teachers that allows them to review and rate educational technology.
 The project is supported by Chicago philanthropist Susan Crown and Microsoft co-founder Bill Gates' bgC3.

 Advocacy and endorsements

-Common Sense Media has played a role in influencing billions of dollars in government spending on education-related technologies including classroom broadband access and various learning apps.
+CSM has played a role in influencing billions of dollars in government spending on education-related technologies including classroom broadband access and various learning apps.

 Online privacy

 CSM supported the U.S. Department of Commerce's creation of an "online privacy policy", which would include a "Privacy Bill of Rights" and would make clear which types of personal information companies are allowed to keep on clients.
 It has also called for updates to the Children's Online Privacy Protection Act (COPPA) rules to ensure that they keep pace with changes in technology since the law was passed in 1998 – as documented by the organization in a report to the Federal Trade Commission as part of a review of the law.

 The organization also helped Massachusetts Representative Edward Markey and Texas Representative Joe Barton draft legislation that required websites aimed at children under 13 to obtain parental permission before collecting personal information.
 According to The Wall Street Journal, the group also wanted websites to feature an "eraser button" that would allow children and teens to delete information that they've posted online about themselves.
 The group also favored a ban on "behavioral marketing" to children—ads targeted at children based on their online activities.

 In 2013, CSM pushed for the passing of California's "Eraser Bill".
 In 2014, they advocated the passing of California Senate Bill 1177, which prohibits the sale and disclosure of schools' online student data.
 The bill also forbids targeted ads based on school information and the creation of student profiles when not used for education purposes.
 As of January 2015, social media websites must allow California children under age 18 to remove their own postings.

 In 2018, CSM advocated for the California Consumer Privacy Act (CCPA).
 CSM also endorsed the California Privacy Rights Act (CPRA), a ballot measure to protect the privacy rights of California consumers and increase penalties on corporations that fail to protect children's privacy.